End-of-Life Doula | Task and Profession in Hospice Care

 Click for more detailseBook | Click for details

-The types of (holistic) services that a Death Doula provides are rather diverse, and span physical, emotional, spiritual and practical support, which includes things like coping with death and grief, vigils, education and empowerment, giving massage, pain management, bathing and hygiene, planning funerals and memorials, home funeral support and information, offering guidance in peoples rights and responsibilities, among other things.
+The types of (holistic) services that a Death Doula provides are rather diverse, and span physical, emotional, spiritual, advocacy, and practical support, which includes things like coping with the approaching death, grief, vigils, education and empowerment, giving massage, pain management, bathing and hygiene, planning funerals and memorials, home funeral support and information, offering guidance in peoples rights and responsibilities, among other things.

 In any case, the End-of-Life Doula profession is still very much in development.
 Although there are quite a range of training and certification programs to be found nowadays, given by different types of institutions and organizations, there’s yet no official, governmental regulation of this type of work, or the profession.